neondatabase/website/content/docs/cloud/about.md

 ## Built for developer productivity

-Neon allows you to create a branch of your PostgreSQL database for you developer workflows.
+Neon allows you to create a branch of your Postgres database for you developer workflows.
 It's easy to create a brunch for a dev, test, or staging environments as branching is instant and has close to zero overhead.

 You can create a branch for every code deployment in the CI/CD pipeline.